Click a topic, or press the enter key on a topic, to reveal its answer.

 First, the landlord legally should serve you with written termination of your tenancy, giving 30 days' notice.
 The notice must state that the landlord elects to terminate the tenancy and that refusal to vacate will lead to eviction proceedings.
 Subsequently, if you receive eviction papers from court and you do not appear in court, it is possible that the judge may simply order your eviction and issue a warrant of eviction, in which case you would have to be out in as little as six days.
 We cannot say for certain how long it would take to evict you because each case is different.
 In some cases, the violation complained of may be "cured" to end the threat of eviction.
 In other situations, the tenant may have valid procedural or substantive defenses to eviction.
 Sometimes, even when judgment is issued against the tenant, if hardship is shown, an eviction may be "stayed" for up to six months by the judge.

-Information about eviction and the role of city marshals may be found on the NYC Dept of Investigation Marshal Evictions FAQ webpage.
+Information about eviction and the role of city marshals may be found on the NYC Dept of Investigation Marshal Evictions Frequently Asked Questions webpage.

 The answer is yes, but there may be risks involved.